jinzaizhichi/getk/README.md

 A data fetcher powered by LongPort OpenAPI.
 It batches historical K-line (candlestick) data for specified symbols and dates, and writes into PostgreSQL.
 Supports multiple symbols, multiple dates, de-dup insert, and progress display.

 ### Features
-- Batch fetch minute-level historical K-line for selected symbols
+- Batch multi-thread fetch minute-level historical K-line for selected symbols
 - Multi-date processing with de-dup (`ON CONFLICT DO NOTHING`)
-- Auto-create table per symbol (e.g. `AAPL.US` → `aapl`)
+- Auto-create table per symbol (e.g. `AAPL.US` → `aapl_us`)
 - Works with both `go run` and compiled binary deployments

 ### Requirements